Sye (2004 film)

 This was Rajamouli's third film post the successes of Student No: 1 and Simhadri.
 Music composed by M. M. Keeravani with cinematography by K. K. Senthil Kumar and editing by Kotagiri Venkateswara Rao.
-The film earned ₹11 crore in distributor share’s against a production budget of ₹10.2 crore and was commercially successful.
+The film earned ₹110 million in distributor share’s against a production budget of ₹102 million and was commercially successful at the box office.
 (Note: The average exchange rate in 2004 was 45.32 Indian rupees (₹) per 1 US dollar (US$).)
 The film won four Nandi Awards.

 The film gained recognition beyond India when Willie Hateraka, a coach of the Indian Army's rugby team and a member of the Māori community in New Zealand, recommended the film to the International Rugby Board.
 The Board later shortlisted Sye as one of only three films globally deemed suitable as promotional material for the sport of rugby.
-The film was unofficially remade in Hindi as Yaariyan.